 At the bigger end of the dual sport motorcycles spectrum we have the KTM Super Adventure 1290 R. This is a machine that KTM described as “versatility without compromise” and we’re inclined to agree.
 Let’s not forget that KTM are the undisputed masters of the off-road realm, and they also make fearsome street-bikes too – so when the two worlds collide, only good things can happen.
 But yeah, it’s a big, expensive, heavy adventure bike that no one in their right mind would ever consider riding off road, right?
 Wrong!
 It’s actually very capable off-road, and if you’re too scared to even try then you have no business buying one in the first place.
 It’s big, it’s brawny, and it’s versatile: the KTM Super Adventure 1290 R – one of the best dual sport motorcycles on the market.

 Powered by a huge liquid cooled 1301cc v-twin engine that’s capable of deliver an enormous 160 horsepower and a huge 103.2 lb-ft of peak torque, the KTM can clearly handle itself both on and off road.
 To match the torque output, KTM have kitted the Super Adventure out with heavy-duty spoked wheels with knobbly tires, and generous long travel suspension to the tune of 8.7 inches, offering almost 10 inches of ground clearance.
 And to compliment the KTM’s massive horsepower, the Austrians have treated the 1290 R with ABS, Brembo brakes, cruise control, traction control with a lean angle sensor and an adjustable windscreen.
-It’s definitely a dual sport motorcycle, but it’s not for the novice rider.
+It’s definitely a real KTM dual-sport motorcycle, but it’s not for the novice rider.
 The $18,000 should deter the unworthy though…

 #01.
 The Honda CRF1000L Africa Twin